Yootha Joyce: Film and television roles

-In the 1960s and 1970s, Joyce became a familiar face in many one-off sitcom roles and supporting parts in films, with her first main recurring role being Miss Argyll, frustrated girlfriend of the star Milo O'Shea, in three series of Me Mammy (1968–71); most of the episodes of that series are lost.
-Prior to that, she played a cameo role in Jack Clayton's The Pumpkin Eater (1964) as a psychotic young woman opposite Anne Bancroft, delivering a performance that has been called one of the "best screen acting miniatures one could hope to see."
-She also had a featured role (as brassy housekeeper Mrs Quayle) in Clayton's next film Our Mother's House (1967), a dark drama starring Dirk Bogarde, which dealt with a group of young children who conceal the death of their single mother to prevent being split up.
-She also appeared in the Hammer Horror film Fanatic (1965) as a villain.
-Joyce used her talent for playing villains in television series such as The Saint, The Avengers and Jason King.
+In the 1960s and 1970s, Joyce became a familiar face in many one-off sitcom roles and supporting parts in films.
+Joyce's next film part was that of a cameo role in Jack Clayton's The Pumpkin Eater (1964) as a psychotic young woman opposite Anne Bancroft, delivering a performance that has been called one of the "best screen acting miniatures one could hope to see."
+Joyce appeared in two episodes of the comedy series Steptoe and Son, as the girlfriend of Harold Steptoe.
+She also appeared in the Hammer Horror film Fanatic (1965) as a villain, and then had a role in the films Catch Us If You Can (1965) - a vehicle for the Dave Clark Five - and A Man for All Seasons (1966).
+Joyce then had a role as brassy housekeeper Mrs Quayle in Clayton's next film Our Mother's House (1967), a dark drama starring Dirk Bogarde.
+Joyce also took a leading role opposite Robert Shaw in the television film Luther.
+Joyce played villains in the television series The Saint and The Avengers, and then followed this with a role in the sitcom George and the Dragon opposite Sid James.
+Joyce also had a role in the film Charlie Bubbles (1968).